Edited by Robert J. Lang, Mark Bolitho and Zhong You with a committee of 14 other experts

 There are 4 volumes in the collection - click the volume titles to buy that option.

 Purchasers will be entitled to a free PDF eReader version of each volume or a combination of volumes.

-Volume 1: Education, Design, History and Science
+Volume 1: Education, Design, History and Science (this volume)

 With a preface by Mark Bolitho